harryzhou2000/ForFEM_Order2/manual.md

 While if concerning mass matrix, similar operations are done and the diagonal element $m_{ii}$ is set to a very small value to dramatically increase the causing eigenvalue to avoid the desired modes.

+# Case Building

+The program currently uses Fortran90 as a control stream for certain case.
+Instructions on the controlling is given:

+Assume one has mesh.neu file for input and homogeneous boundary condition to apply, first:

+    #include <petsc/finclude/petscsys.h>
+    #include <slepc/finclude/slepcsys.h>
+    program main_cooler
+      use globals
+      use fem_order2
+      use petscsys
+      use slepcsys
+      use common_utils
+      use elastic_constitution
+      implicit none
+      integer ierr, rank, i

+      ...

+    end program

+in order contain proper dependencies.

 # Module Brief